intel/qpl/README.md

 provide highly-optimized SW fallback on other Intel CPUs.
 Intel QPL primarily targets applications such as big-data and in-memory analytic databases.

+Intel QPL provides Low-Level C API.
+You can use it from C/C++ applications.
+You can also find Java* bindings in the [qpl-java](https://github.com/intel/qpl-java) project.
+Refer to its documentation for details.

 ## Table of Contents

 - [Get Started](#get-started)